Our Services

 Helpful Resources

-Psilocybin therapy is a structured, medically supervised treatment that pairs one or a few doses with guided preparation and integration, and growing clinical research shows rapid, sometimes lasting relief for major and treatment-resistant depression by disrupting rigid brain patterns.
+Psilocybin therapy is a structured, medically supervised treatment that combines one or a few doses of psilocybin with guided preparation and integration sessions.
+Growing clinical research shows it can produce rapid, and sometimes lasting, relief for major depression and treatment-resistant depression by disrupting rigid patterns of brain activity.

-There are several factors to consider, including careful screening, who should avoid it, and limited legal access; many more important details that could affect your next healthcare steps are explained below.
+Key considerations include careful medical screening, understanding who should avoid this therapy (such as those with certain psychiatric or cardiac conditions), and navigating limited legal access, which varies by state and country.
+Many more important details that could affect your next healthcare steps are explained below.

 If you've tried antidepressants, therapy, lifestyle changes—or all three—and still feel stuck, you're not alone.
 Depression can be persistent, exhausting, and resistant to standard treatments.
 For some people, symptoms linger for years despite doing "everything right."